vrtx/incubator-drill/docs/getting_started.rst

     **NOTE:** For now, the top-level field in Drill is a MAP (e.g. JSON Object, column family, etc.).
 Thus, field names will generally need to be wrapped in ``_MAP[' ']``.

-The following example illustrates a querying one of the sample datasets in parquet format:
+The following example illustrates querying one of the sample datasets in parquet format:

 ::